Artisan Console

 Command Structure

-After generating your command, you should define appropriate values for the signature and description properties of the struct.
-The handle method will be called when your command is executed.
-You need to optimize your logic in this method.
+After generating your command, assign suitable values to the signature and description properties of the struct.
+The Handle method will be called when your command is executed.
+You need to implement your logic in this method.

 package commands